TsheriSherpa/CapstoneProjectMap1/README.md

 # RoomHub: React Native Expo Room Rental App

-App Name: Room Hub
+App Name: Movie Hub
 Group Name: Group 20

 ## Description

-Welcome to RoomHub, a React Native Expo app designed for convenient room rentals.
+Welcome to Movie Hub, a React Native Expo app designed for exploring movies.
 This capstone project is a collaborative effort by Chiree Sherpa and Prayud Gurung as part of our postgraduate mobile application development course.

 ## Collaborators
 - Chiree Sherpa